-Thanks to Marshall Mcluhan's enlightened views, we can observe in history the effect of a medium in society.
-The invention of books unleashed the hugest cultural standardization in history of mankind, surely giving more data in the hands of people, but at the same time erasing the cultural diversity and local wisdom developed in thousands of years.
-Most importantly, people who owned the technology had a strong benefit: being able to influence users with filtered content.
+Thanks to Marshall Mcluhan's enlightened views, we can observe in history the effect of a medium revolution on society.
+The invention of books for example unleashed a huge cultural transformation, surely giving more data in the hands of people, but at the same time erasing the cultural diversity developed in thousands of years.
+As always, people who owned the technology have been able to influence, limit and coherce readers with filtered content.
 Today, who owns internet?
-Who can affect it?
 Are we influenced, limited or coherced by it?
 Is humanity on the verge of a new medium revolution?

 Marshall Mcluhan speaking about the influence of media on society

-7 years ago I started working on PJON because I was feeling that society would have needed a global decentralized network made by people or better a new Temporary Autonomous Zone (TAZ) where to thrive.
+7 years ago I started working on PJON because I felt that society would have needed a global decentralized network made by people or better a new Temporary Autonomous Zone (TAZ) where to thrive.
 To achieve the goal was required a new network protocol able to operate with makers' technology, democratically designed, implemented and maintained without political or financial bias.
 No well paid zero-days, no money involved, only a joint effort to obtain a fair and secure way to speak with each other and with our machines, enhancing privacy and making us more aware of the technology that (mostly) keeps us all alive today.

 Embedded systems connected